Ecommerce bookkeeping: Your go-to guide

 In the face of increasing cyber threats, regular data backups safeguard you against any data mishaps that could potentially disrupt business operations.
 Whether it's a system crash or any other unforeseen circumstances, these backups make certain that critical data remains protected and readily available when you need it.

-10. Scalability Planning
+10. Scalability planning

 For startup founders, scalability in bookkeeping is paramount.
 It's not just about preparing for growth but ensuring your bookkeeping practices adjust alongside that growth.
 Begin with forecasting so you understand where you envision your business in the next few years.
 This insight will guide your choice of tools and systems.
 A high-growth projection might lead you toward advanced accounting software suited for high transaction volumes.